Permutation Tests at Nonparametric Rates: Introduction

 Previous works have also considered randomization tests for continuity of nonparametric models at a point. \cite{cattaneo2015} propose local randomization inference procedures for a sharp null hypothesis, while \cite{canay2016rd} provide permutation tests for continuity of the whole distribution of an outcome variable conditional on a control variable at a point.
-In contrast, our permutation test applies to testing continuity of summary statistics of the conditional distribution such as mean, quantile, variance, etc. Our fourth example is related to \cite{bugni2018}, who propose a sign-change randomization test for continuity of PDFs at a point, where critical values come from maximizing a function of a binomial distribution.
-We show how the same null hypothesis fits into our framework and is testable using permutation tests.
-The last two papers use the insightful idea that non-iid order statistics converge in distribution to iid variables, which is technically distinct from our coupling approximation.
-Finally, permutation-based confidence sets have only been proposed before in specific settings.
-For example, the confidence sets of \cite{imbens2005} assume that treatment effects divided by treatment doses are constant across individuals and that the distribution of treatment eligibility is known.
-To the best of our knowledge, ours is the first paper to provide valid two-sample permutation tests and confidence sets for scalar parameters that are estimated at nonparametric rates.
+In contrast, our permutation test applies to testing continuity of summary statistics of the conditional distribution such as mean, quantile, variance, etc. Our fourth example is related to \cite{bugni2018}, who propose a sign-change test for continuity of PDFs at a point, where critical values come from maximizing a function of a binomial distribution.
+We show how the same null hypothesis fits into our framework and is simply testable using permutations.
+The last two papers use the insight that non-\textit{iid} order statistics converge in distribution to \textit{iid} variables, which is technically distinct from our coupling approximation.
+Finally, permutation-based confidence sets have previously been proposed only in specific settings.
+For example, the confidence sets of \cite{imbens2005} assume that treatment effects divided by treatment doses are constant across individuals, and that the distribution of treatment eligibility is known.
+To the best of our knowledge, ours is the first paper to provide valid two-sample permutation tests and confidence sets for scalar parameters estimated at nonparametric rates.

 The rest of this paper is outlined as follows.
 Section \ref{sec:theory} presents the general framework, assumptions, and asymptotic distributions of the classical and robust permutation tests.
 Section \ref{sec:applications} studies how our theory applies to four nonparametric examples.
 Section \ref{sec:setup:cset} explains how to invert permutation tests to build robust confidence sets.
 Section \ref{sec:mc} displays a simulation study that confirms our theory and illustrates good finite sample properties of the robust permutation test.
 Section \ref{sec:empirical} illustrates the practical relevance of our procedures to test for continuity of conditional mean functions using real-world data.
-The supplement contains all the proofs.
+The supplement contains all proofs.